Skip to main content

 Hematoma

-Hematoma is most common after a THR (or a total hip replacement) or hip arthroplasty (THA), despite only being reported in about 2% of patients.
+Hematoma is most common after a THR (or a total hip replacement) or hip arthroplasty (THA) despite only being reported in about 2% of patients.
 This is when a blood vessel, basically internal bleeding, is broken during surgery and is left to pool around that area.
 What hematoma creates is similar to a bruise from the blood pooling under the skin, making that area slightly discolored and lumpy.

 During the surgery, there is a chance that a blood vessel in the gluteal muscles could have been damaged along the way, resulting in mild soreness when sitting down or sleeping on that side.